|

 In this article, you can find a step-by-step tutorial for 4 of the best DIY deodorant recipes.

-The first is a regular one, the second is for sensitive skin (without baking soda), the third is without coconut oil, and the last is a homemade deodorant spray.
+The first is a common one with baking soda & coconut oil, the second is for sensitive skin (without baking soda), the third is without coconut oil, and the last is a homemade deodorant spray.

 DIY Deodorant For Smelly Armpits (4 Recipes) - Almost Zero Waste